sampsyo/cs6120/content/blog/2025-12-16-facade-layout-compiler.md

 This makes compiler intervention visible without treating it as an error.

-### 5. Error Recovery and Multiple Error Reporting
+### 4. Error Recovery and Multiple Error Reporting

-Fixing one error often revealed another, requiring multiple compile-fix cycles.

-I implemented error recovery in both the lexer and parser:

-- **Lexer:** Reports invalid characters but continues scanning
-- **Parser:** Uses `sync_to_row()` to skip to the next row declaration after errors
+I implemented basic error recovery so the compiler can report multiple errors in a single pass: the lexer reports invalid characters but continues scanning, and the parser skips to the next `row` keyword after encountering a syntax error.

-This required careful state management to ensure the compiler doesn't report spurious follow-on errors while still catching genuine independent errors.

 ### 6. Comprehensive Test Coverage